-This Rainbow Laces Day, our Sports Engagement Manager Erin Williams argues that we need to move past visibility and into real action if we want to create a sporting world where all LGBTQ+ people can thrive.
+Our Sports Engagement Manager Erin Williams argues that we need to move past visibility and into real action if we want to create a sporting world where all LGBTQ+ people can thrive.

-As the culmination of our Rainbow Laces campaign, Rainbow Laces Day provides us with an opportunity to celebrate and take pride in the contribution that members of the LGBTQ+ community make to sport.
+Happening once a year as the culmination of our Rainbow Laces campaign, Rainbow Laces Day provides us with an opportunity to celebrate and take pride in the contribution that members of the LGBTQ+ community make to sport.

 Sport and physical activity bring enormous benefits, from wellbeing to community, and no one should be excluded because of who they are.